Mississippi is home to various insects, including a diverse array of wasps.

 This wasp species has many different subspecies in Mississippi, some of which may also live in other parts of the United States.

-The Horntail Wasp may be a good choice if you are looking for a pest control option that doesn’t involve spraying harmful chemicals.
+The Horntail Wasp may be a good choice if you want a pest control option that doesn’t involve spraying harmful chemicals.

 23. Giant Ichneumon Wasp